writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 - **New** A :doc:`small ad </sponsorship/website>` on the Write the Docs website (240x180px, 180 characters, 10,000 pageviews/mo) for 3 months

 The **Keystone** package costs **{{sponsorship.keystone.price}}**.

-.. warning:: This is a draft prospectus and is subject to change.

 Other Sponsorship Opportunities
 ===============================